marcglasberg/async_redux/README.md

 to ensure they are kept correct, without you having to update them manually.

 * Just add all the fields you want to the `equals` parameter to the `ViewModel`'s `build` constructor.
-This will allow the ViewModel to automatically create its own equals and hashcode implicitly.
+This will allow the ViewModel to automatically create its own `operator ==` and `hashcode` implicitly.
 For example:

 ```dart